2000 CFL season: CFL news in 2000

-The CFL ends the 20th century on a continued upward curve.
+The CFL ended the 20th century on a continued upward curve.

 After the 1999 season, league attendance levels and television ratings continued to grow.
 Attendance around the league had an increase of 5.6%, which went over '98 season figures as 1,718,312 fans filled their teams' stadium.
-Meanwhile, TSN's television ratings also increased by 17.9% over their '98 season ratings.
+TSN's television ratings also increased by 17.9% over their '98 season ratings.
 In 2000, CFL attendance and TSN television ratings continued to increase further going over the '99 season figures.

-Both, acting Commissioner & Chairman, John Tory and President & COO, Jeff Giles resigned from their respective posts.
-On Wednesday, November 1, Michael Lysko was named as the tenth CFL Commissioner in league history.
+Both acting Commissioner & Chairman John Tory, and President & COO Jeff Giles resigned from their respective posts.
+On Wednesday, November 1, Michael Lysko was named as the tenth CFL commissioner in league history.

 Calgary hosted the Grey Cup game and was successful in their week-long festival to celebrate the 88th championship season.
-The Grey Cup game, itself ended with another classic finish as the BC Lions spoiled the Montreal Alouettes two-point convert attempt to hang on and win the Grey Cup, 28–26.
+The Grey Cup game itself ended with another classic finish, as the BC Lions spoiled the Montreal Alouettes' two-point convert attempt to hang on and win the Grey Cup, 28–26.
 Immediately following the game, BC Lions legendary kicker Lui Passaglia, who kicked the winning points, retired after 25 seasons.